 Words by Michael Hall

 Delirium Dive has a reputation as one of North America’s most formidable and hair-raising ski runs.
-Whilst the upper sections of ‘the Dive’ do indeed offer up some of the steepest and most daunting lines you’ll find in any ski resort, most of the terrain that makes up this area can be successfully navigated by any advanced skier or snowboarder with a sense of adventure.
+The upper sections of ‘the Dive’ do indeed offer up some of the steepest and most daunting lines you’ll find in any ski resort.
+However, most of the terrain that makes up this area can be successfully navigated by any advanced skier or snowboarder with a sense of adventure.
 The rewards for those who do take the plunge are ample, with stunning views, powder stashes galore, and acres of incredibly varied terrain to explore.

-There’s one important aspect that sets this alpine playground apart from almost all other ski areas, however: it is mandatory for users to be fully equipped with avalanche gear and a partner before they can even access this freeride zone.
+There’s one important aspect that sets this alpine playground apart from almost all other ski areas.
+It is mandatory for users to be fully equipped with avalanche gear and a partner before they can even access this freeride zone.
 Sunshine Village’s Snow Safety team do use their expertise (as well as lots of explosives) to mitigate the avalanche hazards which are inherent to this kind of steep terrain.
-But this backcountry-style environment is big and complex, and all riders need to be personally aware of the risks.
-Sunshine’s sensible approach to this reality is commendable, with their restrictions fostering a sense of shared responsibility, as well as actively encouraging users to become educated about safe travel in avalanche terrain.
+But this backcountry-style environment is big and complex.
+All riders need to be personally aware of the risks.
+Sunshine’s sensible approach to this reality is commendable, with their restrictions fostering a sense of shared responsibility.
+They actively encourage users to become educated about safe travel in avalanche terrain.

 Before You Go